 Details are also available from the NHN Webmaster on an older version of the NHN website.**

-- NV homeschool students may participate in public school sports.
-SB 503, introduced by the Senate Committee on Finance, authorized homeschool students to “participate” in NIAA sports programs in the public schools.
+- SB 503 authorized homeschool students to “participate” in NIAA sports programs in the public schools.
 The bill, introduced by the Senate Committee on Finance, passed and was signed into by Governor Guinn (R).
 Again, homeschool students submit a NOIPPA to the local school, they are not “enrolled” in the public school when participating in classes, activities, or sports.
 The bill also established a definition of homeschooling: “Homeschooled child” means a child who receives instruction at home and who is exempt from compulsory attendance pursuant to NRS 392.070.”